Peptidoglycan: NOD-like receptors

 Probably the most well-known receptors of peptidoglycan are the NOD-like receptors (NLRs), mainly NOD1 and NOD2.
 The NOD1 receptor is activated after iE-DAP (γ-d-glutamyl-meso-diaminopimelic acid) binding, while NOD2 recognizes MDP (muramyl dipeptide), by their LRR domains.
 Activation leads to self-oligomerization, resulting in activation of two signalling cascades.
-One triggers activation of NF-kB (through RIP2, TAK1 and IKK), second leads to MAPK signalling cascade.
+One triggers activation of NF-κB (through RIP2, TAK1 and IKK), second leads to MAPK signalling cascade.
 Activation of these pathways induces production of inflammatory cytokines and chemokines.

 NOD1 is expressed by diverse cell types, including myeloid phagocytes, epithelial cells and neurons.
 NOD2 is expressed in monocytes and macrophages, epithelial intestinal cells, Paneth cells, dendritic cells, osteoblasts, keratinocytes and other epithelial cell types.
 As cytosolic sensors, NOD1 and NOD2 must either detect bacteria that enter the cytosol, or peptidoglycan must be degraded to generate fragments that must be transported into the cytosol for these sensors to function.

 Recently, it was demonstrated that NLRP3 is activated by peptidoglycan, through a mechanism that is independent of NOD1 and NOD2.
 In macrophages, N-acetylglucosamine generated by peptidoglycan degradation was found to inhibit hexokinase activity and induce its release from the mitochondrial membrane.
 It promotes NLRP3 inflammasome activation through a mechanism triggered by increased mitochondrial membrane permeability.

 NLRP1 is also considered as a cytoplasmic sensor of peptidoglycan.
 It can sense MDP and promote IL-1 secretion through binding NOD2.

 C-type lectin receptors (CLRs)

 C-type lectins are a diverse superfamily of mainly Ca2+-dependent proteins that bind a variety of carbohydrates (including the glycan skeleton of peptidoglycan), and function as innate immune receptors.
-CLR proteins that bind to peptidoglycan include MBL (mannose binding lectin), ficolins, Reg3A (regeneration gene family protein 3A) and PTCLec1.
+CLR proteins that bind to peptidoglycan include mannose binding lectin (MBL), ficolins, Reg3A (regeneration gene family protein 3A), and PTCLec1.
 In mammals, they initiate the lectin-pathway of the complement cascade.

 Toll-like receptors

-The role of TLRs in direct recognition of peptidoglycan is controversial.
+The role of toll-like receptors (TLRs) in direct recognition of peptidoglycan is controversial.
 In some studies, has been reported that peptidoglycan is sensed by TLR2.
 But this TLR2-inducing activity could be due to cell wall lipoproteins and lipoteichoic acids that commonly co-purify with peptidoglycan.
 Also variation in peptidoglycan structure in bacteria from species to species may contribute to the differing results on this topic.

 As vaccine or adjuvant

 Peptidoglycan is immunologically active, which can stimulate immune cells to increase the expression of cytokines and enhance antibody-dependent specific response when combined with vaccine or as adjuvant alone.
-MDP, which is the basic unit of peptidoglycan, was initially used as the active component of Freund´s adjuvant.
+MDP, which is the basic unit of peptidoglycan, was initially used as the active component of Freund's adjuvant.
 Peptidoglycan from Staphylococcus aureus was used as a vaccine to protect mice, showing that after vaccine injection for 40 weeks, the mice survived from S. aureus challenge at an increased lethal dose.